Axia-Tech/AXIA-wiki/docs/learn/learn-crowdloans.md

 Furthermore, check out this video on
-[How to Participate in Crowdloans](https://www.youtube.com/watch?v=YrTxDufrcQM) for steps on how to access available crowdloans on AXIACoinJS apps.
+[How to Participate in Crowdloans](https://www.youtube.com/watch?v=YrTxDufrcQM) for steps on how to access available crowdloans on AXIAJS apps.